 Snohomish County Long-Term Care & Aging is the designated Area Agency on Aging (AAA) for Snohomish County.
 As a part of the County’s Human Services Department, LTCA is responsible for developing a comprehensive and coordinated system of services for older adults.
 LTCA also works to meet the needs of older adults with disabilities through home and community-based services.
 For more comprehensive information about LTCA, check out the Area Plan on Aging (link below).

-The Snohomish County Council on Aging (COA) is a 30-member advisory board that helps guide the work of LTCA.
+The Snohomish County Council on Aging (COA) is a volunteer advisory board that helps guide the work of LTCA.
 The County Executive recommends members for three-year terms, and the Snohomish County Council confirms these appointments.
 COA members advise LTCA and elected officials on concerns of the County’s older population.
-The COA also participates in educational and advocacy efforts on behalf of older persons and adults with disabilities.
+The COA also participates in educational and advocacy efforts on behalf of older adults and adults with disabilities.